VSoftTechnologies/VSoft.Messaging/README.md

 ````

 NOTE:  If you are handling messages on forms/frames/controls where you will be making UI updates, then you should use `TMessageDispatcherFactory.CreateUIDispatcher` - this ensures that messages are only dispatched on the main thread (calls TThread.Queue ) .
-For performance reasons CreateUIDispatcher should not be used for non ui code, and you should avoid using too many ui dispatchers (ie m)
+For performance reasons CreateUIDispatcher should not be used for non ui code, and you should avoid using too many ui dispatchers hooked to the same channel.

 ### Handling Messages